-If you have been charged with assault in Stamford, then you could face severe penalties if convicted.
+If you have been charged with assault in Stamford, or anywhere else in Connecticut, then you could face severe penalties if convicted.
 Being charged with assault under C.G.S.
 53a-61 can damage your reputation in your community and profession, and can result in a felony conviction for more serious degrees of criminal assault that will have lifelong effects on your ability to obtain credit and employment.
 It is important to take the charges against you very seriously, regardless of the circumstances that led to your current situation.

 Why Do I Need Legal Representation?

-Many different behaviors can constitute assault in Connecticut.
+Many different behaviors can constitute assault in Stamford, Connecticut.
 Defendants are often surprised to find themselves facing the serious penalties of an assault conviction after being involved in a minor altercation.
 Many different issues can affect both the type of assault charge brought and the potential penalties of a conviction, depending on the specific circumstances of your case.

 Having an attorney with experience in this field of law will help you understand all of the elements that can change the outcome of your case and determine the best means of defending yourself.
 Your lawyer will ensure that your legal rights are protected at every step of the process, and will advocate for your best interests as you work together to build your defense.

 Connecticut law classifies assault by degree, as specified in the Connecticut Penal Code.
 Depending on the degree of assault you have been charged with, you may be facing serious penalties associated with felony charges.
 As a Stamford attorney can attest, the degree of an assault charge will depend on intent, on whether or not a weapon was involved, and on the seriousness of the risk of injury involved.